NaruseMioShirakana/DragonianVoice/README_en.md

 ---
 # User Agreement
-- Please indicate the project repository when citing this project.
-This project is temporarily uncompilable (due to the use of an interface library that is not open source)

-- When using this project for secondary creation, please indicate the repository of this project or the author's bilibili channel link: https://space.bilibili.com/108592413

 ## By using this project you must agree to these following terms:
 - 1、 You must bear all consequences arising from the use of the program at your own risk.
 - 2、 You may not sell the program and its affiliated sub-models, and you will be responsible for all consequences resulting from such sale.